Lily van der Stokker: Exhibitions

-Lily van der Stokker has exhibited her work widely including one-person shows at the Stedelijk Museum, Amsterdam (2018); Museum Ludwig, Cologne, Germany (2003); Galerie Air de Paris, Paris (2014, 2005, 2000); Tate Museum St. Ives, Cornwall, England (2012); Van Abbemuseum, Eindhoven, Netherlands (2005–7), among others.
+Van der Stokker has exhibited her work widely, including one-person shows at the Stedelijk Museum, Amsterdam (2018); Museum Ludwig, Cologne, Germany (2003); Galerie Air de Paris, Paris (2014, 2005, 2000); Tate Museum St. Ives, Cornwall, England (2012); and the Van Abbemuseum, Eindhoven, Netherlands (2005–7), among others.
 She was commissioned by the Hammer Museum in Los Angeles to create an installation.
-Her large-scale installation, "Huh" was exhibited at Koenig and Clinton Gallery, New York in 2014.
+Her large-scale installation Huh was exhibited at Koenig and Clinton Gallery, New York, in 2014.

+Her 2018 solo exhibition at the Stedelijk Museum, Friendly Good, brought together murals, drawings and installations, among them Tidy Kitchen; de Volkskrant reviewed it with four out of five stars.

+In 2022 she presented the exhibition Thank You Darling at Camden Arts Centre in London.
+In 2026 the gallery kaufmann repetto in New York showed Male Art Exhibition, Great Show!, for which she applied to male artists the kind of gendered categorization her own work had long received; the roughly eighty new pieces included White male artists working with rectangles and Machismo Top Ten (in Blue).
+She described the show as a "correction fantasy".